DrMicrobit/lllm_suit/tests/03_SpaceInvaders_ddoc01/README.md

 It is entirely possible that some of the models which somehow failed in this test would shine if only I had used other tools than `cline`.
 But I needed to draw a line somewhere.

+## TL;DR;

+1. With cline and 32 GiB VRAM I would use only more or less untampered Qwen 3 coder models:
+   - qwen3-coder-30B as provided by Ollama
+   - qwen3-coder-30B on Huggingface by unsloth.
+There one can also choose to run with higher quantisations (e.g. 6 bit).
+2. Qwen 3 coder descendants that have been pruned or mixed seem to be worse than the original model.
+3. With 32 GiB VRAM, qwen 3 coder 30B in 4 bit quantisation allow for ~ 100-110 k token context.
+Using more makes the computation spill over to RAM / CPU and becomes immediately slow by a factor 7 to 20 (depending of your CPU and RAM speed).
+Spoiler: 8 bit quantisation and 250k context needs ~60-62 GiB VRAM
+4. Whatever is not specified exactly in the requirements is at the mercy of 'interpretation' of the model
+5. Even when something is specified in a design document, there is a non-zero chance of it not being implemented by the model.
+Or implemented differently.

 ## The "Space Invaders" design document

 As the prompt `Make me a Space Invaders game` is definitely too vague and produces too wide a variety of games with and without features one would expect, this experiment centers on the question how well LLMs stick to a moderately well defined design document.